 Note that the input power cable is terminated at the user end in pigtails.
 The red wire is connected to the DC power supply positive power connection.
 The black wire is for the DC power supply negative (ground) connection.
-The power cable shield should be tied to either the vehicle common ground point or the DC power supply negative (ground) connection, or both depending on the configuration of your DC power grounding scheme.
+The power cable shield should be tied to either the vehicle common ground point or the DC power supply negative (ground) connection, or both, depending on the configuration of your DC power grounding scheme.
 We recommend that you try the various shield connection options and see which option provides the lowest noise on the RibEye data.

-Appendix B. DAS/trigger connector pinouts and trigger circuits
+Appendix B. Trigger Inputs and Armed Output circuits

-The DAS/trigger interface connector on the RibEye's interface box is a 24-pin connector.
+The DAS/trigger interface connector on the RibEye's interface box is an 8-pin Lemo connector.
 A mating cable, terminated in a pigtail, is supplied with the RibEye.
-At this time, 6 of the connector's 24 pins can be used for triggering.
-Table B1 lists the pinouts, pigtail color code, and signal function for these 6 pins.
-The remaining pins are for future control and communications connections to DAS systems.
-The unused signals pins are internally connected to active signals and should not be connected externally.
+At this time, 7 of the connector's 8 pins can be used for triggering and status.
+The trigger output is not programmed on this model.
+Table B1 lists the pinouts, pigtail color code, and signal function .
+Refer to the specifications sections for maximum voltages applied to these connections